jcurl/Documentation/Manuals/Programming/CallingConventions/Section_03_02_Windows64bit.md

 A struct is passed as a pointer.
-The caller is responsible for making a copy of the original struct so if it's modified by the callee, the changes aren't propogated in the original copy.
+The caller is responsible for making a copy of the original struct so if it's modified by the callee, the changes aren't propagated in the original copy.

 ```c
 struct mystruct {